ArteryTek/AT32F425_Firmware_Library/project/at_start_f425/examples/gpio/swd_mux/readme.txt

-  description of how to use the swd ios as standard gpios or mux other peripheral. the pa13(swdio) as general io output push-pull toggled, pa14(swclk) as usart2 tx send data.
+  description of how to use the swd ios as standard gpios or mux other peripheral. the pa13(swdio) as general io output push-pull toggled, pa14(swclk) as usart2 tx send data. for more detailed information. please refer to the application note document AN0125.